Diospyros kaki: In culture

-Throughout Asia, healing properties are attributed to the kaki.
+Throughout Asia, healing properties are attributed to Diospyros kaki.
 They are said to be helpful against stomach ailments and diarrhea.
 Immature fruits are said to be a treatment for fever, if they ripen in containers until they are sweet as honey.
 The juice of unripe fruit is said to lower blood pressure and the fruit stem to relieve a cough.
 To reinforce these effects, the fruit is peeled before use, exposed to the sunlight during the day and to the dew at night, until a white powdery coating forms.

-A vase adorned with a kaki cake, a pine branch and an orange is a symbol of the desire for "great happiness in 100 affairs".
+A vase adorned with a Chinese persimmon cake, a pine branch and an orange is a symbol of the desire for "great happiness in 100 affairs".